 This course covers basic biological characteristics of living organisms including cell chemistry, cell structure and functions, cell metabolism, and cell division.
 The course also covers anatomical terms, histology, and the skin and integumentary system, the skeletal system, the muscular system, and the nervous system including the sensory organs and tissues.
-Each system's structure and function is studied in some detail.
-BSC 2085 and BSC 2086 do not need to be taken in order.
-Fee: refer to catalog section Fees and Financial Aid.
+Each system's structure and function are studied in some detail.
+Lab Fee: \$150.

-BSC 2086C - Human Anatomy and Physiology II/LAb
+BSC 2086C - Human Anatomy and Physiology II/Lab